This job is brought to you by Jobs/Redefined, the UK's leading over-50s age-inclusive jobs board.

 * Be part of a dynamic environment that champions student success.

-If you're ready to support, inspire, and guide students towards a brighter future, we'd love to hear from you!
+If you're ready to support, inspire, and guide students towards a brighter future, we would love to hear from you!

-Under the Disability Confident Scheme, disabled applicants meeting the essential criteria are guaranteed an interview.
+Under the Disability Confident Scheme, disabled applicants who meet the essential criteria are guaranteed an interview.

-We prioritize safeguarding and expect all staff to share this commitment.
-Successful candidates will be required to complete an Enhanced Disclosure and Barring Service Check.
+We are committed to safeguarding and promoting the welfare of children and vulnerable adults.
+All successful candidates will be required to complete an Enhanced Disclosure and Barring Service Check.

-This is a full-time role, working 37 hours per week for 52 weeks, with a generous holiday entitlement.
-Flexible working options, including reduced hours, part-time, or job share, are available.
+Full-time employees work 37 hours per week for 52 weeks a year, with a generous holiday entitlement.
+We are open to flexible working arrangements, including reduced hours, part-time, or job share.

-The starting salary will be at the bottom of the grade unless payslip evidence shows a higher basic pay, in which case, we may consider a higher starting point.
+If appointed, your starting salary will be at the bottom of the grade.
+If you provide payslip evidence of a higher basic pay, we will consider starting you at the appropriate point within the grade.

-All roles are undergoing evaluation, which may impact pay arrangements from 2026.
+We prioritize pay equality.
+All roles at Sheffield City Council are undergoing evaluation, which may influence pay arrangements from 2026.
 More details can be found on our Sheff news page.

 #J-18808-Ljbffr